Monday, November 30, 2015

 THE HUMBLE APPEAR AS AN ANONYMOUS MASS, AS CLICHÉS OR AS THREATS

-Paintings about the 1830 upheaval show bourgeois rebels full-faced and individual, and, as in traditional representations of war, the humble as part of a crowd.
+Paintings about the 1830 upheaval show bourgeois rebels full-faced and individual, and the humble as a crowd, as in traditional representations of war (please click and scroll down).

 • The profile of an underclass fighter appears on the left, while three middle-class figures emerge full-face in the right: